mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **ARRIVAL AT AETHERMERE:**

 **READ ALOUD:**
 > *The teleportation circle deposits you in Aethermere—a city that makes Kaer Thandros look like a military camp.
 Here, magic and nature intertwine: Living trees form buildings, crystal spires catch sunlight, and floating gardens drift overhead.
-Aethermere University dominates the skyline—an impossible structure of ivory towers, suspended libraries, and enchanted halls where the brightest minds of the age study mysteries mortal and arcane.*
+Aethoria University dominates the skyline—an impossible structure of ivory towers, suspended libraries, and enchanted halls where the brightest minds of the age study mysteries mortal and arcane.*

 **Perception DC 13:**
 - City is peaceful (Aethoria has less tension than Thaldros)